Mastering the Conversion: Millimeters Squared to Centimeters Squared

 - One centimeter (1 cm) is equal to 10 millimeters (10 mm).

-- Therefore, a square with sides of 1 cm has an area of 1 cm² (1 cm x 1 cm).
+- So, a square with sides of 1 cm has an area of 1 cm² (1 cm x 1 cm).

 - The same square, measured in millimeters, has sides of 10 mm each, resulting in an area of 100 mm² (10 mm x 10 mm).

 This reveals the critical conversion factor: 1 cm² = 100 mm².
-This means that one square centimeter is equivalent to one hundred square millimeters.
-Therefore, to convert from mm² to cm², you simply divide the area in mm² by 100.
+Simply put, one square centimeter is equivalent to one hundred square millimeters.
+That's why, to convert from mm² to cm², you simply divide the area in mm² by 100.

 Step-by-Step Conversion Process